 Ellen is a member of the American Association on Intellectual and Developmental Disabilities and a graduate of the National Leadership Institute on Developmental Disabilities.
 She has a unique background in law and policy that she contributes to the work of Alliance.

-Kylie holds a Bachelor’s Degree in Business Marketing from Colorado State University.
-Her hobbies include golfing, snowboarding, scuba diving, and spending time with her friends, family and 14 pound tabby cat named Howard.
+Kylie holds a bachelor’s degree in Business Marketing from Colorado State University.
+Her hobbies include golfing, snowboarding, scuba diving, and spending time with her friends, family and 14-pound tabby cat named Howard.

 Alliance Expert Consultants

-Lobbying and Government Relations Consultant
+Lobbying and Government Relations Consultant at

-EMMA HUDSON, MPH MPA, is the Owner and Principal of Emma Hudson Consulting LLC, a bipartisan communications and public affairs firm.
+Emma Hudson, MPH MPA, is the Owner and Principal of Emma Hudson Consulting LLC, a bipartisan communications and public affairs firm.
 Emma has nearly a decade of experience lobbying at the state level.
 Emma’s background spans work on behalf of nonprofit and government entities as an advocate and a government relations strategist with specialization in health care and social justice policy arenas.

 Prior to opening her business, Emma served as Alliance's Director of Government and Community Relations.
 Emma provides unique insight into the policy-making process for Alliance members.
 She serves as a voice for members to express critical IDD issues to legislators and as a translator for members to learn about important legislative developments.